intel-iot-devkit/intel-iot-gateway/Getting Started With Node-Red and LightBlue Bean/README.md

 >B4:99:4C:1E:C0:C0 Bean

-It may also show other Bluetooh devices in range
-Press Ctrl-C to stop the scanning tool.
+It may also show other Bluetooth devices in range Press Ctrl-C to stop the scanning tool.
 If it doesn’t show your Bean, try removing the battery from your Bean, reinserting it, and trying the hcitool again.

 ## Using Node-RED ##